-The US Open has a strong pull for casual and sharp tennis bettors alike, which is why Maryland sportsbooks offer a wide range of US Open odds boards.
-From moneyline wagers to props and futures, y onou can bet your favorite tennis stars come in all forms.
+The US Open has a strong pull for bettors, which is why Maryland sportsbooks offer a wide range of US Open odds boards.
+From moneylines to props and futures, you can bet your favorite tennis stars come in all forms.

-The 2020 US Open featured a breakthrough performance from Maryland native, Frances Tiafoe.
-As one of the next big things in American men’s tennis, his aggressive offense lends itself perfectly to hard court success.
+The US Open also featured a breakthrough performance from Maryland native, Frances Tiafoe.
+As one of the next big things in American men’s tennis, his aggressive offense lends itself perfectly to hard-court success.
 Check the latest odds for Tiafoe at the best online sportsbooks in Maryland via our links below.

 Best US Open tennis betting sites